Policies & Procedures

 Eagle Scout Service Project Flyer

 Eagle candidates who want their service project flyer distributed to the Troop via email or posted on the Troop's Facebook page and website should email it in PDF to the Scoutmaster.
 Prior to the distribution, the Eagle candidate must make a 10-minute presentation about his service project at a Troop meeting.
 The presentation must describe the project and its benefactor, explain how the Scout found and planned the project, when and where it will take place and what Scouts need to bring and wear, and indicate whether food will be provided.
 This presentation should be scheduled/coordinated with the Senior Patrol Leader.

 Scouts should communicate with adult leaders on Scout subjects themselves.
 Parents should not communicate for the Scout, unless necessary under the circumstances.

 Pursuant to BSA Youth Protection Guidelines, all email communications from Scouts to any adult leader MUST be copied to at least one other adult, preferably another adult leader.
-All emails to the Scoutmaster relating to Eagle Scout topics MUST be copied to Eagle Advisor Paul Savage; all other emails to the Scoutmaster should be copied to ASM Raul Rodriguez or another adult.
-Emails that do not comply with these rules will be ignored.
+All emails to the Scoutmaster relating to Eagle Scout topics MUST be copied to Eagle Project Coach Chris Simone.
+Emails that do not comply with these rules may be ignored.
 Click here for email addresses.